 That love is especially strong for traditional Irish music.
 You can hear it at cultural heritage centers and concert halls, but it sounds best in a pub.
 When I'm in Ireland, I walk around a pub-filled block like a guy choosing a dance partner, considering where I'll stop to enjoy a pint and a tune.

-Pub music ranges from instrumental reels and jigs, to ballads of tragic love lost or heroic deeds done, to contemporary sing-alongs.
+Pub music ranges from traditional instrumentals (merry jigs and reels) to ballads (songs of tragic love lost or heroic deeds done) to sing-along strummers.
 It's worth staying until the wee hours for the magical moment when a lament is sung to a hushed and attentive pub crowd.

 "Sessions" (musical evenings) may be advertised events or impromptu (and quality can be hit or miss).
 Often musicians just congregate and play for the love of it.
 There will generally be a fiddle, a flute or tin whistle, a guitar, a bodhrán (goatskin drum), and maybe an accordion or mandolin.
-Things usually get going around 9:30pm, but get there before 9pm if you want a pub-grub dinner or a place to sit, or pop in later and plan on standing.
-Last call for drinks is usually at about 11:30pm, and the music generally lasts until around midnight.
+Things usually get going around 9:30pm, though Irish punctuality is unpredictable.
+Get there before 9pm if you want a pub-grub dinner or a place to sit, or pop in later and plan on standing.
+Last call for drinks is just before midnight.

 The music often comes in sets of three songs.
 The wind and string instruments embellish melody lines with lots of tight ornamentation.
 Whoever happens to be leading determines the next song only as the current tune is about to be finished.
 If he wants to pass on the decision, it's done with eye contact and a nod.
 A ceilidh (KAY-lee) is an evening of music and dance...an Irish hoedown.

 Percussion generally stays in the background.
 The bodhrán (BO-run) is played with a small, two-headed club.
 The performer's hand stretches the skin to change the tone and pitch.
-You may be lucky enough to hear a set of bones crisply played.
-These are two cow ribs (boiled and dried) that are rattled in one hand like spoons or castanets, substituting for the sound of dancing shoes in olden days.
+More rarely, you'll hear the crips sound of a set of bones: two cow ribs (boiled and dried) that are rattled in one hand like spoons or castanets, substituting for the sound of dancing shoes in olden days.